Related Links

 An overview of the oligodynamic effect is given here:

-This animation shows the setup and use of the Kirby-Bauer disk-diffusion method in a clinical setting.
-The bacterial growth conditions are different in the science fair project below, but the basic concept is the same as in this animation.
-The last animation section covers how to interpret the results of the test, which will be particularly useful for your science fair project.
+This animation from the CCBC Faculty Web shows the complete procedure and use of the Kirby-Bauer disk-diffusion method in a clinical setting.
+The bacterial growth conditions are different in this project, but the basic concept is the same.
+The last section covers how to interpret the results of the test, which will be particularly useful for your science fair project.

 This website explains the Kirby-Bauer Disk-Diffusion method: